Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

-ttt_bodysnatcher_max_health                 100     // The maximum amount of health the bodysnatcher can have ttt_lootgoblin_max_health                   50      // The maximum amount of health the loot goblin can have ttt_cupid_max_health                        100     // The maximum amount of health the cupid can have ttt_drunk_max_health                        100     // The maximum amount of health the drunk can have ttt_oldman_max_health                       1       // The maximum amount of health the old man can have ttt_killer_max_health                       150     // The maximum amount of health the killer can have
+ttt_bodysnatcher_max_health                 100     // The maximum amount of health the bodysnatcher can have ttt_lootgoblin_max_health                   50      // The maximum amount of health the loot goblin can have ttt_cupid_max_health                        100     // The maximum amount of health the cupid can have ttt_sponge_max__health                      150     // The maximum amount of health the sponge can have ttt_drunk_max_health                        100     // The maximum amount of health the drunk can have ttt_oldman_max_health                       1       // The maximum amount of health the old man can have ttt_killer_max_health                       150     // The maximum amount of health the killer can have